facelessuser/coloraide/docs/src/markdown/harmonies.md

 This is different from the RYB color wheel, and more accurate in relation to how light works, but does it yield better harmonies for colors?

-If we were to select the perceptually uniform Oklch color space, and seed it with red's lightness and chroma, we'd get:
+If we were to select the perceptually uniform OkLCh color space, and seed it with red's lightness and chroma, we'd get:

 ```playground
 c = Color('red').convert('oklch', in_place=True)